Tutorial: llmPrompt SwiftUI

 request.setValue("application/json; charset=utf-8", forHTTPHeaderField: "Content-Type")

-request.setValue("application/*", forHTTPHeaderField: "Accept")
+request.setValue("text/event-stream", forHTTPHeaderField: "Accept")

 request.httpBody = requestBody

-// connect to chatterd and Ollama
+// connect to harness and send request

 do {